 Most of my favorite healthy meals on a tight budget can be made in advance.
 I like to cook a big casserole or tasty salad that can be devoured for days – rather than a one-off meal.
 To be honest, sometimes the leftovers taste even better after they have had a day or two to really soak in the flavors.

 Pro Tip: When it comes to leftovers, eat them!
 Seriously, if you want to be frugal with your food, stop throwing it away.
-Get creative (eat a leftover salad for breakfast), repurpose (crumble the last piece of meatloaf into spaghetti sauce) and eat what you buy (even if you have to freeze it!).
+Eliminating food waste will help save you money, a lot of money.
+Get creative (eat a leftover salad for breakfast), repurpose (crumble the last piece of meatloaf into spaghetti sauce) and eat what you buy (even if you have to freeze it).

 Use a Meal Plan

 I keep a log of my favorite cheap cooking ideas – and have it handy when I create my weekly plan.
 I use the plan to create my monthly grocery list and as a guide to quick, thrifty cooking.
-Find more tips in my Frugal Meal Planning blog post.
+Find more tips in my Frugal Meal Planning article.

 #3 Always Have Favorite Ingredients On Hand